Adolescent Anger:

 Understanding Adolescent Anger

 During the transition to adulthood, children experience a lot of changes that may confuse or frighten them.
-They also have many stresses to contend with at this time: peer pressure, teen relationships, academics, stresses at home, and more.
-All these can overwhelm them, making them behave in unpredictable ways, such as expressing anger.
+They also have many stresses to contend with during this time in their lives, like peer pressure, teen relationships, academics, stresses at home, and more.
+All this can be overwhelming, leading them to behave in unpredictable ways, such as expressing a great deal of anger.

 Anger can mean many things.
 It can be an intense response to you and your parenting style.
 It can be a sign of emotions they can’t understand.
 According to the National Institute on Drug Abuse, it can also be a sign of depression.
-Distressing thoughts about the new challenges and other fears (some from childhood) can combine and erupt as depression.
+Distressing thoughts about new challenges and other fears (some from childhood) can combine and result in symptoms of depression.

 Is This Your Adolescent Child?

 Constant anger, hostility, and irritability are just a few of the many signs of teen depression.
-If your adolescent child is slipping into depression, they may exhibit a few of these other symptoms:
+If your adolescent child is experiencing depression, they may also exhibit some of the following symptoms:

-• Unexplained sadness reflected in their choice of clothes, music, etc.
+• Unexplained sadness that may be reflected in their choice of clothes, music, etc.

 • Feelings of worthlessness, hopelessness, and/or helplessness